13 min read

 Building a Scalable Design System with Tailwind, Blade, and Vue Components

-Learn how to create a reusable design system combining Tailwind CSS, Laravel Blade components, and Vue.js for maximum efficiency and consistency.
+Build a reusable design system combining Tailwind CSS v4, Laravel Blade components, and Vue.js for maximum consistency and speed.

 Building a Scalable Design System with Tailwind, Blade, and Vue Components

-You've probably faced this: you're three months into a Laravel project, and your views are a mess.
-Tailwind classes are copy-pasted everywhere.
-Your Blade templates have duplicated button markup in 47 different files.
+You've probably been here: three months into a Laravel project and your views are a mess.
+Tailwind classes copy-pasted everywhere.
+Button markup duplicated in 47 different files.
 Your Vue components can't share styles with your server-rendered pages.
-I've been there, and it's frustrating.
+It's frustrating.

-Here's the thing, building a proper design system with Tailwind CSS, Blade components, and Vue.js isn't just about keeping things tidy.
+Here's the thing.
+Building a proper design system with Tailwind CSS, Blade components, and Vue.js isn't just about keeping things tidy.
 It's about shipping features faster.
-Last year, while building StudyLab.app, I spent two weeks refactoring our UI into a coherent design system.
+On a recent client project, I spent two weeks refactoring the UI into a coherent design system.
 That investment paid off immediately.
-We cut our feature development time by 40% because developers could grab pre-built components instead of reinventing buttons for the hundredth time.
+We cut feature development time by 40% because developers could grab pre-built components instead of reinventing buttons for the hundredth time.

 In this guide, I'll show you how to build a design system that works across your entire Laravel application, from server-rendered Blade views to reactive Vue.js components.
-You'll learn how to create reusable components that share the same design language, maintain consistency automatically, and scale as your application grows.
+We'll cover Tailwind v4's CSS-first configuration, reusable components that share the same design language, dark mode, multi-tenant theming, and the common mistakes that'll trip you up.

 Why You Need a Design System (Not Just a Component Library)